 Deletion of obsolete items that were no longer in use and/or did not reflect contemporary clinical practice.

 This re-structure of MBS paediatric surgical services significantly altered service patterns.
-The result of these changes is that average benefits have increased but the number services have decreased.
+The result of these changes is that average benefits have increased but the number of services have decreased.
 The increase in benefits is an outcome of the interaction between the division of the existing items into under 10 and over 10 years of age and the 30 per cent fee increase for some items.
 At the same time, items were consolidated, restricted to in hospital services only and certain obsolete items were deleted.
 This resulted in an overall decrease in the number of services.

 This aligns with Figure 3 which shows that service utilisation was largely consistent until the implementation of the 2014-15 Review recommendations.